EngMoheb/Candy-_Distribution_SQL/README.md

  **General Questions**

-1. Which categories & products generate the highest profits?
+1. Which product divisions & individual SKUs drive our profits?
-2. What are the top-selling categories & products by quantity?
+2.Which product divisions and SKUs move the most units?
 3. Which shipping routes are the most expensive?

 **Geographic & Optimization**

 1. Which customer–factory pairs are least efficient (long distance + low margin)?
-2. Are there specific states/regions with higher return on sales?
+2. Which geographic regions deliver the highest return on sales (ROS)?

 **Time-Based Trends**

 1. How do monthly/quarterly sales trends look?
-2. Are there specific weekdays or weekends with higher volume or profit?
+2. Which weekdays vs weekends drive the most orders and profit?

 **Advanced Questions**

-1. Who are the top 5 Customers Over Time?
+1.Who are our highest–lifetime–value customers, and how do they ship?
-2. How has profit changed over time for each category?
+2.How has gross profit for each product division evolved year-over-year?
 3. Which product lines should be moved to a different factory to optimize shipping routes?